grapa-dev/grapa/docs-src/docs/grapa_ecosystem_positioning.md

 - **Code-as-data manipulation** - Everything is JSON-like structures that can be modified and executed
 - **Human-readable execution trees** - Manipulate and transform code at the execution tree level
 - **Dynamic language creation** - Build domain-specific languages without external tools
-- **Multi-syntax processing** - Handle JSON, XML, HTML natively, with SQL and PROLOG as working implementations
+- **Multi-syntax processing** - Handle JSON, XML, HTML natively, with SQL, PROLOG, and LISP as example implementations

 **No other language provides this level of runtime flexibility and code manipulation capability.**